Conversions in marketing

 A conversion window is set up to define the number of days or time that the impression's influence will be valid for to count towards influencing a conversion.
 For both types of conversions (click and view), users often do not convert at the time of being served the ad.
 This means we need to define a window of influence that we feel is enough time for the user to still be influenced by it before converting.

-When defining a conversion window, you should take into consideration the purchase or converting cycle of the product or service.
+When defining a conversion window, you should take into consideration the purchase cycle of the product or service.
 A more expensive product will likely need a longer attribution window as people take longer to research and consider than a lower cost item before converting.

 Conversion attribution falls into either single-touch or multi-touch.
 Single-touch only looks at one ad impression while multi-touch takes into account multiple channels and ads.

 Instead of looking at single conversions in isolation, setting up multi-touch conversion attribution will help you understand the path to conversion and which touchpoints the user was exposed to throughout the journey.
-In the real world, the user will be likely exposed to many ads before finally converting; conversion attribution modelling will alleviate these shortfalls.
+In the real world, the user will be exposed to many ads before finally converting; conversion attribution modelling will alleviate these shortfalls.

 The most commonly used single-touch and multi-touch conversion attribution models are as follows: